Function Over Fashion: a minimalist approach to styling while travelling

 I am NOT someone who overpacks when they travel.
-Now that I’m living in the U.K. I’m traveling on budget airlines (bc ya girl’s on a budget), which charge you even for a hand luggage carry on.
-On my latest adventure to the West coast of Ireland to do some hiking, I packed everything into my small and beloved Lululemon backpack, which fits perfectly under the seat of the airplane.
-Mind you, the trip was four nights, five days, and included city days in Galway and Dublin, and two days in the countryside hiking and biking, so I needed a LOT of variety when it came to my clothes… or so you would think.
-I managed to find basically one outfit that worked under all circumstances, admittedly I did not look fantastic and chic in the cities, but it was good enough!
+I travel on budget airlines which charge you even for a hand luggage carry on.
+On my latest adventure to the West coast of Ireland to do some hiking, I packed everything into my small and beloved Lululemon backpack.
+It fits perfectly under the seat of the airplane.
+Bear in mind that the trip was four nights, five days, and included city days and countryside hiking days.
+I needed a LOT of variety when it came to my clothes… Or so you would think.
+I managed to find basically one outfit that worked under all circumstances.
+Admittedly I did not look fantastic and chic in the cities, but it was good enough!

-I wore my comfiest pair of jeans, a certified #30Wears (probably more like 300 if I’m honest) pair of jeans that I bought from American Eagle in high school.
-They’re high waisted and made of stretchy, comfortable jean material, so they’re very comfy but they still look nice enough to wear on an evening out.
-I also packed two pairs of leggings – one skin tight, high waisted navy blue ones that are basically just the legging version of my jeans, and one pair that are more of a jogger fit, which I wore to bed and occasionally to lounge around the hostel in.
-Other than that I rotated through three basic t shirts and one long sleeved thermal top – none of which were ever really visible because I wore my big woolly sweater EVERY day.
+I wore my comfiest pair of jeans.
+A certified #30Wears (probably more like 300 if I’m honest) pair of jeans that I bought from American Eagle in high school.
+They’re high waisted and made of stretchy, comfortable jean material, so they’re very comfy.
+Luckily, they still look nice enough to wear on an evening out.
+I also packed two pairs of leggings.
+One skin tight, high waisted navy blue ones that are basically just the legging version of my jeans.
+And one pair that are more of a jogger fit, which I wore to bed and occasionally to lounge around the hostel in.
+Other than that I rotated through three basic t-shirts and one long sleeved thermal top.
+None of my shirts were ever really visible because I wore my big woolly sweater EVERY day.

 My sweater is from H&M, it’s very large on me because I stole it from my very tall sister.
-It’s my FAVOURITE sweater because it’s SO comfortable, still relatively cute, and incredibly, incredibly warm.
-I wore it under my raincoat to keep out the chill and I was never cold, even on my long days out hiking and biking.
-The ‘raincoat’ I have is actually just shower-resistant (ugh) and from the Gap (in the men’s section!) it’s very useful though as it has a TON of utility pockets, and fits over my giant sweater.
+It’s my favourite sweater because it’s SO comfortable, still relatively cute, and incredibly warm.
+I wore it under my raincoat to keep out the chill and I was never cold.
+Even on my long days out hiking and biking.
+The ‘raincoat’ I have is actually just shower-resistant (ugh) and from the Gap (in the men’s section!).
+It’s very useful though as it has a TON of utility pockets, and fits over my giant sweater.